rvaughan/coronavirus-data/README.md

 ## Google Mobility Data
 ![Status](https://github.com/rvaughan/coronavirus-data/workflows/Fetch%20latest%20Google%20Mobility%20data/badge.svg)

-The Google mobility data is pulled from https://www.google.com/covid19/mobility/ once a day.
+The Google mobility data is pulled from https://www.google.com/covid19/mobility/ once a day. **Note:** The file is no longer pulled automatically daily as the file is too large to upload to GitHub.
+This is now a manual, local pull only.

 ## Italian Data
 ![Status](https://github.com/rvaughan/coronavirus-data/workflows/Fetch%20latest%20Italian%20data/badge.svg)